ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

 ## Embedded Workflows
-{: #embedded_workflows}

 *Embedded Workflows* provide the capability to simplify service catalog creation and improve the overall service catalog experience through a step-based automation system.
 Each step within a workflow runs a container to complete processes.
 Workflows are imported from GitHub repository content into {{ site.data.product.title_short }} where they are made available for users to run.

 *Embedded Workflows* are an alternative to the *Embedded Automate* capability for authoring and running automation.
 With *Embedded Workflows*, you can continue to use the *Embedded Automate* feature for service catalog creation and management.

-### Enabling Embedded Workflows

-The Embedded Workflows functionality is not enabled and available by default.
-A user with administrator rights must enable the functionality by turning on a prototype flag.
-If you are an administrative user, you can complete the following steps to enable the functionality:

-1. From the {{site.data.product.title_short }} UI, click **Settings** > **Applications Settings**.
-Then, click the **Advanced** tab.
-2. On the *Advanced* tab, search for `ems_workflows` within the *Prototype* section.
-For the entry, set the `enabled` setting to `true`.
-3. Click **Save**.
-4. Restart the application.

-When the application is restarted, the *Embedded Workflows* functionality is enabled. <!-- This functionality reuses existing API. -->

 ### Embedded Workflows UI additions